0 435

 Keywords

-COVID-19 ; NK cells ; SARS-CoV-2 ; cytotoxicity ; innate immunity ; unconventional CD56(dim)CD16(neg) (uCD56(dim)) NK cell
+SARS-CoV-2 ; COVID-19 ; innate immunity ; NK cells ; cytotoxicity ; unconventional CD56(dim)CD16(neg) (uCD56(dim)) NK cell

 Abstract

+Background: Our understanding of adaptive immune responses in patients with coronavirus disease 2019 (COVID-19) is rapidly evolving, but information on the innate immune responses by natural killer (NK) cells is still insufficient.
+Objective: We aimed to examine the phenotypic and functional status of NK cells and their changes during the course of mild and severe COVID-19.
+Methods: We performed RNA sequencing and flow cytometric analysis of NK cells from patients with mild and severe COVID-19 at multiple time points in the course of the disease using cryopreserved PBMCs.
 Results: In RNA-sequencing analysis, the NK cells exhibited distinctive features compared with healthy donors, with significant enrichment of proinflammatory cytokine-mediated signaling pathways.
-Intriguingly, we found that the unconventional CD56dimCD16neg NK-cell population expanded in cryopreserved PBMCs from patients with COVID-19 regardless of disease severity, accompanied by decreased NK-cell cytotoxicity.
-The NK-cell population was rapidly normalized alongside the disappearance of unconventional CD56dimCD16neg NK cells and the recovery of NK-cell cytotoxicity in patients with mild COVID-19, but this occurred slowly in patients with severe COVID-19.
+Intriguingly, we found that the unconventional CD56(dim) CD16(neg) NK-cell population expanded in cryopreserved PBMCs from patients with COVID-19 regardless of disease severity, accompanied by decreased NK cell cytotoxicity.
+The NK-cell population was rapidly normalized alongside the disappearance of unconventional CD56(dim)CD16(neg) NK cells and the recovery of NK-cell cytotoxicity in patients with mild COVID-19, but this occurred slowly in patients with severe COVID-19.
+Conclusions: The current longitudinal study provides a deep understanding of the NK-cell biology in COVID-19.

 DOI